Frequently Asked Questions

 What is Plenty of Pie Production Accelerator?

-Plenty of Pie is the first of its kind talent incubator and production accelerator for the entertainment industry dedicated to helping content creators advance their diverse projects to the marketplace.
+Plenty of Pie is the first of its kind talent incubator and production accelerator for the entertainment industry dedicated to helping creatives advance their diverse projects to the marketplace.

 Who can apply?